Respect for ourselves guides our morals, respect for others guides our manners. – Laurence Sterne

 2. Forgive Yourself

 Everyone makes mistakes; we are all human.
 Recognize what you did wrong, and learn from that mistake.
 Don’t let it become a source of internal hatred.
 Let go of all regrets and leave the past in the past.

 Accept yourself exactly as you are.
 Recognize your beauty for what it is, not in the context of comparing it to others.
 So many of us are chasing after unattainable beauty standards thanks to our constant exposure to media, models and photoshopped photography.
 Realize that most of the time what you see in magazines is unattainable and a lot of the times, not even real.

 “To rely so heavily on appearance is to set you up for a fall, after all, the image is transient, and it’s also subjective.
 It creates an insecure existence where you do not only liven a life based on the fluctuating value of what you can attain through validation, but you’re also debasing your substance by neglecting what makes you, you – your values and you live your life.
 Instead, your identity is your appearance” – Natalie Lue from Baggage Reclaim.

 4. Practice Affirmations

-Practicing being mindful will allow you to wake up and see things how they really are.
+Practicing being mindful will allow you to wake up and see things how they are.
 It will allow you to live in the present moment and appreciate it.
-It will help you let go of judgments, labels and really connect with yourself.
-I just finished a book on meditation by Jon Kabat-Zinn called “Wherever You Go, There You Are” and I loved it.
-It’s a great beginners guide to meditation.
+It will help you let go of judgments, labels and connect with yourself.
+I just finished a book on meditation by Jon Kabat-Zinn called “Wherever You Go, There You Are, a great” and I loved itan excellent beginners guide to meditation.